Larmeal/Install-the-apache-airflow-on-windows-11/README.md

 airflow scheduler
 ```

-9. Open the new Ubuntu to create username and password (don't close any tab before). go to the airflow-setup directory `cd airflow-setup` and **activate virtual ENV again**. !! **in section "role" use only "Admin"**
+9. Open the new Ubuntu to create a username and password (don't close any tab before). go to the airflow-setup directory `cd airflow-setup` and **activate virtual ENV again**. !! **in section "role" use only "Admin"**
 ```
     $ airflow users create \
           --username <your_user> \